Myrhorod: History

 After the Treaty of Pereyaslav, the city became an uezd city, the centre for the Myrhorod regiment.
 The famous Sorochyntsy Fair is located 25 km from Myrhorod.

 Since 1912, Myrhorod is known for its underground mineral waters.

 A local newspaper is published here since February 1919.

 Since 1920 Myrhorod is also known as a resort town.

 In 1999, an English [Language] Resource Center was established at Myrhorod School No. 9, one of four such centres opened in Ukraine with the continuous help from Siena College since 1995.
 Other contributors to this project were Americans for Democracy in Ukraine (ADU), Canadian Credit Bank, and Narodna Kasa from Montreal, Canada.
 In 1995 a group of Myrhorod teachers, former participants at the seminars conducted by methodologists from Siena College Teacher Training Institute, organized Poltava Oblast's English Teachers' Association.
 The Myrhorod English Resource Center is supervised by the local Teachers' Association.

+Until 18 July 2020, Myrhorod was designated as a city of oblast significance and did not belong to Myrhorod Raion even though it was the center of the raion.
+As part of the administrative reform of Ukraine, which reduced the number of raions of Poltava Oblast to four, the city was merged into Myrhorod Raion.

+On April 2, 2022, the invaders fired 3 missiles at infrastructure facilities in the city.
+The air defense forces of the Armed Forces of Ukraine managed to destroy several enemy cruise missiles.
+However, the shelling damaged the runway of the Myrhorod air base, the airfield infrastructure, and caused a fire at the fuel and lubricants warehouse.

+On the night of April 8-9, 2022, Russian invaders shelled an infrastructure facility in the city, with two victims reported.

+Population

+Language

+Distribution of the population by native language according to the 2001 census:

 Tourist attractions

 "Myrhorodska" water is described as "slightly mineralised natrium chloride water".
-It is completely clear and tastes a little odd, part of the taste being attributable to what is, in effect, table salt.
-Many other dissolved minerals also contribute to the taste and, of course, it is the precise balance of these that is thought to produce the claimed health benefits.
+It is clear and tastes a little odd, part of the taste being attributable to what is, in effect, table salt.
+Multiple other dissolved minerals also contribute to the taste and, of course, it is the precise balance of these that is thought to produce the claimed health benefits.
 For its unique health curative effects, "Myrhorodska" water is recommended by doctors for people suffering from gastritis, colitis and other disorders of the digestive system, particularly those with a lower level of stomach acidity than is considered average.
 It is also widely drunk as table water because it quenches thirst effectively and produces general effects considered to be beneficial to health.